AIR-DISCOVER/FreeAD/README.md

 This repository provides the first dataset specifically for E2E robot navigation in unstructured scenarios and offers a benchmark for vision-based E2E navigation technology, supporting the development of logistics and service robots.

 ## Dataset
+We modified some APIs from the nuScenes dataset to enhance flexibility and support a wider variety of data and map scenarios.
+The modified code has been localized and named FreeWorld.
 The [FreeWorld Dataset](https://huggingface.co/datasets/doraemon6666/FreeWorld/tree/main) is available for access.

 ## Model